Prepare your products for successful wireless device testing

 While many of our customers are already conducting exhaustive searches to find the proper radio with the feature set for their product needs, sometimes, product engineers will discover that the testing and certification that’s been conducted is not adequate for the radio as its being used in the product.
 When this happens a decision must be made between continuing to work with the product and searching for a new module.

-Even in the case that the Grant notes request additional testing needed, it is not typically efficient to find a different radio module at this stage in the product development.
+Even in the case that the Grant notes show additional testing needed, it is not typically efficient to find a different radio module at this stage in the product development.
 By working closely with Element’s Engaged Experts you can ensure the testing strategy selected will provide the greatest value.

 - Change of ID followed by a Class II Permissive Change Change of ID is an FCC authorization process where an existing grant is copied from the radio manufacturer (original grant holder) to a new FCC ID for a new grant holder (system manufacturer).